chark/scriptable-events/Documentation~/README.md

 }
 ```

-Optionally you can add a custom editor for your event.
-This will allow you to click the _Raise_ button on your custom event during runtime.
-To do so, create an editor class which inherits `BaseScriptableEventEditor` in the **Editor** directory:
+**Optionally** you can add a custom editor.
+This will allow you to click the _Raise_ button on your custom event asset during runtime.
+To do so, create an editor class which inherits `BaseScriptableEventEditor`.
+Make sure to place this class in the **Editor** directory, or your project will not build:
 ```cs
 using ScriptableEvents.Editor;
 using UnityEditor;